Henri de La Tour d'Auvergne, Viscount of Turenne: Background and early career

 The second son of Henri de La Tour d'Auvergne, Duke of Bouillon, sovereign Prince of Sedan, by his second wife Elizabeth, daughter of William the Silent, Prince of Orange, he was born at Sedan.
 It is said that much of his money found its way to the poor during his early life.
-He received a Huguenot education and the usual training of a young noble of the time, but physical infirmity, and a minor speech impediment (which he never lost) hampered his progress, though he showed a marked skill at history and geography, and was greatly impressed by the exploits of Alexander the Great and Caesar.
+He received a Huguenot education and the usual training of a young noble of the time, but physical infirmity hampered his progress, though he showed a marked skill at history and geography, and was greatly impressed by the exploits of Alexander the Great and Caesar.
 At first he was a lazy student but after his father started saying his intellectual laziness was as great a barrier to joining the army as his physical weakness, he began to study on his own accord.
 After his father's death in 1623, he devoted himself to bodily exercises and in a great measure overcame his natural weakness.
-Turenne and his mother were devout Calvinists and were suspicious of Cardinal Richelieu, so when Turenne went to study war at the age of fourteen he did so in the camp of his uncle, Maurice of Nassau, the Stadtholder of Holland and Prince of Orange He started as a private in Maurice's bodyguard during the Eighty Years' War.
+Turenne and his mother were devout Calvinists and were suspicious of Cardinal Richelieu, so when Turenne began his military career at the age of fourteen, he did so in the camp of his uncle, Maurice of Nassau, the Stadtholder of Holland and Prince of Orange.
+He started as a private in Maurice's bodyguard during the Eighty Years' War.

 Frederick Henry of Nassau, who succeeded his brother Maurice as Stadtholder and Prince of Orange in 1625, granted Turenne a captaincy in 1626.
 Turenne personally drilled his troops, as was the custom at the time, and won their respect with his charity and simple lifestyle.
 His company was alleged to be the best drilled and most disciplined one in the army, he required of his soldiers not only discipline but also high moral standards.
 His kindness made him well-liked among the entire army.
 The young officer took his part in the sieges of the period, learning much about fortifications and siege warfare.
-He won special commendation for his skill at the siege of Bois-le-Duc of 1629 but was reprimanded for recklessness.
+In 1629, Turenne served in the siege of Bois-le-Duc as commander of an artillery and reconnaissance.
+He won special commendation for his skill at this battle, but was reprimanded for recklessness.
 He also learned much about the details of leading an army, like posting guards and reconnaissance.
 In 1630 Turenne left the Netherlands and entered the service of France, motivated both by the prospect of military advancement but also because of his mother's desire to display loyalty to the French crown.